 A significant endeavor is the outcome of identifying a need and taking the lead to create a meaningful solution that impacted (or continues to impact) your community, society, or school.
 This is not a question for a homework forum.
 There is no right or wrong answer.
 Purchasing answers to this question will result in disqualification.
 If you don’t have a significant endeavor, perhaps this isn’t the scholarship application that is the best fit for you at this time.
-The endeavor essay is over 50% of the weight in the judging process – it is the centerpiece of the application.
+The endeavor essay is over 50% of the weight in the judging process for the fall cycle of scholarships – it is the centerpiece of the application.
 All other parts of the application should tie into the endeavor, and the letter of recommendation should expressly speak to this endeavor and your leadership throughout the project.
 Asking someone to write your recommendation letter who doesn’t understand your project or isn’t familiar with it will weaken your score.

 When reading a scholarship application, judges often ask what the need or problem was – why did the student undertake a specific project or endeavor?
 The endeavor could involve an intellectual challenge, research problem, ethical dilemma, barrier, or something that impacted the student personally.
 It may be rooted in community/service learning, research, the arts, journalism, advocacy, public affairs, etc. Judges do consider originality, initiative, degree of difficulty, results, and any benefit to society as a whole.
 Generally speaking, judges are looking for students that go above and beyond – students writing about getting into college or working while going to school don’t make much of an impression.
 After all, many community college students face the same struggles with finances and families, and they’re all making it work while taking action on other issues they identify on their campus or in their community.
 For some students, these endeavors are a result of a lifelong passion; for others, it’s a new obstacle or issue they’ve just become aware of.
 Endeavors come in all shapes and sizes and can have local or global impact.